Gregory J. Bonann: Philanthropy

 In 1992, Bonann and his wife, Collins, launched a non-profit organization called The Camp Baywatch Foundation to benefit homeless and at-risk youth.

 The foundation began by teaching inner city children about water safety through a week-long summer camp at Pepperdine University in Malibu, California.
 Bonann called in favors from Baywatch cast members, Olympic athletes, and other celebrities who volunteered at the camp.
 The children were not only taught to swim in both a pool and the ocean, but each received individual instruction in water safety from LA County Lifeguard, U.S. Coast Guard, and L.A.
 County Fire personnel.
 Since then, the charity has grown into a year-round program, partnering with Los Angeles Unified School District, Los Angeles Department of Recreation and Parks, the Housing Authority of the City of Los Angeles, and the Los Angeles Police Department.
 In addition to the Summer Camp the foundation offers a variety of after-school, summer, and sports programs, as well as educational trips, and college scholarships.

 When the Baywatch television series ended in 2001, the foundation name was changed to "A Chance For Children Foundation".

 NBC's The Today Show honored Bonann in 2009 by choosing A Chance For Children as one of their charities of the year.

 In 2013, while working on SAF3, Bonann and Collins established a new branch of A Chance for Children in Cape Town, South Africa.
 This international extension of the foundation focuses on the education of the children of the townships of Langa, Gugulethu, and Khayelitsha.
+In 2020, they expanded their reach to Eastern Cape partnering with Youth Potential South Africa serving children in rural communities.

+For over three decades, A Chance for Children has served youth offering year-round programs focusing on youth leadership programs, scholarships, and ocean safety education.